umijs/tnf/README.md

 - `tnf build`: Build the project.
 - `tnf config list/get/set/remove [name] [value]`: Manage the config.
 - `tnf dev`: Start the development server.
+- `tnf doctor`: Check the project for potential issues.
 - `tnf generate/g <type> <name>`: Generate a new page (or component and other types in the future).
 - `tnf preview`: Preview the product after building the project.
 - `tnf sync --mode=<mode>`: Sync the project to the temporary directory.